-The closest single detached dwelling is approximately 70 m east of the existing greenhouse on a lot previously severed from the subject parcel.
-The proximity of that dwelling will create some limited impact on the greenhouse growing area for cannabis. (see Appendix B) There is also an on-site bunkhouse located approximately 90 m to the southeast.
-As such, relief will be necessary from item g) to address the on-site bunkhouse.
+The closest single detached dwelling is approximately 75 m south of the existing greenhouse on a neighbouring farm parcel.
+The proximity of that dwelling will create some limited impact on the greenhouse growing area for cannabis.
+(See Appendix A) Relief from the 100 m setback is not being requested or recommended as part of the requested amendment.